Hurt Me to Hurt You

 Imagine a bunch of kids playing and one decides to sit in the corner.
 S/he sits there to ‘fix’ the other kids.

-She doesn't realise they couldn’t care less.
-They are having fun, they don’t even notice she’s sitting in the corner.
+S/he doesn't realize the other kids are unaware.
+They are having fun, they don’t notice s/he is sitting in the corner.